-To qualify, the employee must apply for a ruling from the Taxation of Research Workers Board (Swe: Forskarskattenämnden).
+To qualify, the employee must apply for a ruling from the Taxation of Research Workers Board (Forskarskattenämnden).
 The application must be filed within three months of the day the employee started working in Sweden.

 If the tax relief is granted, it applies to all taxable compensation paid by the Swedish resident employer, including base salary, annual cash bonuses, equity compensation, and benefits in kind.

-The tax relief means that 25% of the compensation will be exempt from Swedish tax and social security charges during a five year period.
-Some benefits, like school fees, moving allowances, and home travel allowances twice per year, are tax free and exempt from Swedish social security charges.
+The tax relief means that 25% of the compensation will be exempt from Swedish tax and social security charges during a five-year period.
+Some benefits (e.g. school fees, moving allowances, and home travel allowances twice per year) are tax free and exempt from Swedish social security charges.

-On January 1, 2021 the rules changed and the period for which tax relief was granted was extended from three to five years.
-Transitional rules applies.
+On 1 January 2021, the rules changed and the period for which tax relief was granted was extended from three to five years.
+Transitional rules apply.

 Credit for losses